2025 Spiritual Walks of Northern Japan

 Day 5: Yamadera

-Our target today is Hojusan Risshakuji, commonly known as Yamadera (literally translates "mountain temple").
-Yamadera was established in 860, by the Buddhist monk Jikaku-daishi and is one of the leading sacred places in the Tohoku Region.
-Once you begin the ascent of the 1,100 stone steps, you will be fascinated along the way by the dozens of stone monuments, small temples, groups of massive rocks and each with their own story.
-On reaching Godaido (small temple hall) at the top the view is something you don’t want to miss and will never forget.
+Our target today is Hojusan Risshakuji, commonly known as Yamadera (literally translates to "mountain temple").
+Yamadera was established in 860 by the Buddhist monk Jikaku-Daishi and is one of the leading sacred places in the Tohoku region.
+Once you begin the ascent of the 1,100 stone steps, you will be fascinated along the way by the dozens of stone monuments, small temples, and groups of massive rocks each with its own story.
+On reaching Godaido (small temple hall) at the top, the view is something you don’t want to miss and will never forget.
 The ascent takes around 0.5 to 1 hour.
 You can also enjoy local crafts and restaurants on the way out.

-Back at the hotel in Yamagata, you enjoy the last night of hospitable Yamagata.
+Back at the hotel, you enjoy the last night in the hospitable town of Yamagata.

 (Total walking distance today - about 6 km)